 Does nordvpn track your browser history the real truth revealed protect my privacy if I’m using it with Seafile?

 NordVPN’s no-logs policy is designed to prevent logging of your browser history.
 When used with Seafile Server, make sure you route traffic through the VPN and enable DNS protection to reduce exposure.
-Does nordvpn give out your information the truth about privacy
+Does Proton VPN cost money unpacking the free and paid plans, plus how it stacks up against other VPNs 2026

 Is NordVPN really no-logs, and has it been audited?